-To avoid any misunderstandings, you have to clearly state what services you provide, what they entail in detail and what their extent is, how many revisions you’re willing to provide and what exactly is the buyer paying for, so that nobody can accuse you of scamming.
+To avoid any misunderstandings, you have to clearly state what services you provide, what they entail in detail and what their extent is, how many revisions you’re willing to provide, and what exactly is the buyer paying for so that nobody can accuse you of scamming.

 If you don’t know something, don’t let your guts dictate your project.
 Ask questions.
 Even about things you’re “mostly sure about”.
 Not only will you exactly know what to do, but you’ll also come across as a heavily invested person that delivers specialized care.

-If your client gives you vague directions — for example, ends their sentences with “you know what I mean”, “you know the one”, “I’m sure you know what I’m talking about” — ask for clarification.
+If your client gives you vague directions — for example, end their sentences with “you know what I mean”, “you know the one”, or “I’m sure you know what I’m talking about” — ask for clarification.
 Especially if you’re working with people raised in different cultures from all over the world, in which things that are obvious might be obscure to you.

 Buyers also have an option to order Gigs without contacting the seller.
-This might be dangerous on many levels, since you don’t know if the buyer actually understood your service.
+This might be dangerous on many levels since you don’t know if the buyer actually understood your service.
 This might result in the client giving you an average or even a bad rate, which cannot be changed later on.
-And Fiverr’s support will not interfere in case of misunderstandings, unless one of the users is abusive.
+And Fiverr’s support will not interfere in case of misunderstandings unless one of the users is abusive.

 And if someone offers to make a deal outside of Fiverr, block that person immediately.
 You can get banned for that.